Spring in full glory

 And they're all beautiful.
 Unfortunately, that means it isn't easy to protect them as the state's human population increases and fans out, casting an acquisitive eye over the land.

-"We're competing with those who have the income and would like to put a house in the woods or on top of a bluff," says Bob Djupstrom, supervisor of the Minnesota SNA program since 1982.
+"We're competing with those who have the income and would like to put a house in the woods or on top of a bluff," says Bob Djupstrom, longtime supervisor of the Minnesota SNA program.
 "By the same token, more and more people are aware of the need to protect and preserve these kinds of places."

 Hawks wheeled overhead, birds trilled from oak forest and boats puttered by 200 feet below.